CAG9/distributed-computing/README.md

 ## Run
 Open a terminal and run sequentially the following commands:
+##you need to be located on te directory "project"
+- python3 conf_init.py (the code will ask you for the path where you put te repository)
 - python3 collecting_data.py
 - python3 storedb.py
 - python3 data_process.py